 2335 Irving Hill Road

 This facility on west campus houses numerous research labs affiliated with the School of Engineering, including the Information and Telecommunication Technology Center (ITTC) and the NSF Center for Remote Sensing of Ice Sheets (CReSIS).
 The $2.4 million hall, designed by Hollis & Miller of Overland Park, opened in fall 1971 and was dedicated Sept.
 29, 1972.
 It's design captures a space-age feel of the late '60s and early '70s and includes and features a central elevator and staircase that many may conclude served as inspiration for the main reactor in the first Star Wars movie.
 It was named for Raymond F. Nichols (1903-1999) KU's 12th chancellor.

 1532 W. 15th Street

 Students use the Spahr Engineering Library for research, studying and a quick bite to eat.
 The 7,500-square-foot library was made possible with the financial support and stewardship of Charles E. Spahr, a 1934 KU civil engineering graduate and the retired chairman and CEO of Standard Oil of Ohio.
-As part of the Learned Engineering Expansion project, Spahr Library underwent a massive renovation in Spring 2015.
-The expansion will open the floor plan.
-It will provide small group study rooms, space for student organizations to meet and a workroom to tackle a variety of projects.
+As part of the Learned Engineering Expansion project, Spahr Library underwent a massive renovation in Spring 2015 to open the floor plan and provide small group study rooms and space for student organizations to meet.
 This multi-use area is a crossroads for engineering and computing students – a place to connect, cultivate and create – with a small café to fuel students in the middle of something big.